remult/remult/misc/public-api.md

 }
 //[ ] SqlCommand from ../src/sql-command.js is not exported
 //[ ] SqlResult from ../src/sql-command.js is not exported
-//[ ] Remult from ../src/context.js is not exported
+//[ ] DataProvider from ../src/data-interfaces.js is not exported
 //[ ] EntityMetadata from ../src/remult3/remult3.js is not exported
 //[ ] EntityDataProvider from ../src/data-interfaces.js is not exported
-//[ ] DataProvider from ../src/data-interfaces.js is not exported
 //[ ] EntityFilter from ../src/remult3/remult3.js is not exported
 //[ ] RepositoryOverloads from ../src/remult3/RepositoryImplementation.js is not exported
 export declare class KnexSchemaBuilder {